SSWConsulting/SSW.Rules.Content/rules/azure-ad-pim/rule.md

 ### Receiving PIM alerts on your email

-PIM has built-in alerts that will send you an email when assignments are activated, rogether with its justification, who activated it, the role activated, and extra information:
+PIM has built-in alerts that will send an email when assignments are activated, together with its justification, who activated it, the role activated, and extra information:

 ![✅Figure: Good Example - PIM emails you when assignments and roles are activated, you can see straight away if something's wrong!](pimalert.jpg)